maarten-pennings/howto/c64mempart/readme.md

 ### After thoughts

-I have two thoughts.

-Firstly, while a program like A0 (or A1) is changing the layout pointers -- by poking in 43/44, 45/46, 55/56 -- it is changing its own "world".
+While a program like A0 (or A1) is changing the layout pointers - by poking in 43/44, 45/46, 55/56 - it is changing its own "world".
-Would it still be able to use its variables, probably not, because `VARTAB` is broken.
+Would it still be able to use its variables?
+Probably not, because `VARTAB` is broken.
 Would it be able to use `GOTO`?
 I believe that a `NN GOTO MM` starts looking from the current line (`NN`) downwards when `MM>NN`.
 But it starts looking from the start (from `TXTTAB`) when `MM<NN`.
 So that will probably not work either.
 But apparently just going to the next line is fine.

 Note that A0 needs to know the layout pointers of apps A1 and A2, otherwise it can not activate those apps.
 Note also that A1 and A2 need to know the layout pointers of A0, otherwise they cannot switch back.
 If you are editing A1, this dependency is painful.

 ## Intermezzo on file content

 We dump the content of file `A1`, to check its load address and line links.
-Next we check the behavior of BASIC's `LOAD`.
+With that info, we check the behavior of BASIC's `LOAD`.

 ### Hex dump